li-xisheng/rebyte-docs/developers/design-your-agent/actions/input.md

 * In production mode, input are passed via agent API.

-* Rebyte defines a common data structure to handle messages passed into agent, it's strong recommended to use this format in order to make your agent work with assistant/thread API seamlessly.
+* ReByte defines a common data structure to handle messages passed into agent, it's strong recommended to use this format in order to make your agent work with assistant/thread API seamlessly.

 ## Common Message Format

-Different LLM has different message format, but Rebyte defines a common message format to handle messages passed into agent, internally we will handle all compatibility issues.
+Different LLM has different message format, but ReByte defines a common message format to handle messages passed into agent, internally we will handle all compatibility issues.

 **Text Message**
 ```json